 Criminal Justice Minor

 The Minor in Criminal Justice allows students in other undergraduate programs at OU to explore the issues of crime, law and the criminal justice system, emphasizing courts, criminal procedure, corrections and emerging issues and trends in law enforcement.
-Students get a solid understanding of the criminal justice system by studying theories in policing, criminal behavior, American judicial processes and the American correctional system.
+Students get a solid understanding of the criminal justice system by studying theories in policing, criminal behavior, American judicial processes, and the American correctional system.

 Diversity Studies Minor

-The Diversity Studies minor will prepare students to live and work in a pluralist society.
+The Minor in Diversity Studies will prepare students to live and work in a pluralist society.
 Students will learn about diverse populations and how to apply this knowledge in their personal and professional lives.
 Students enrolled in the Diversity minor will acquire skills necessary to become more effective leaders, coworkers, classmates, and teachers, create positive organizational change, and serve as allies for others in their communities.

 Restorative Justice Minor